contao/docs/docs/dev/framework/translations.md

 ---

+Since the developement of Contao started without the Symfony framework (see also the [history][ContaoHistory]), it provides its own translation framework.
+While you are free to utilize Symfony's [translation component][SymfonyTranslations], you will still have to provide translations within Contao's framework for certain aspects, mostly in the back end (e.g. translations for managing your own data records via the [Data Container Array][dca]).

 Translations for Contao are managed within the `contao/languages/` folder of your application, or the `Resources/contao/languages/` folder of your extension respectively.
 Each language for which you want to provide translations, or customize existing